Staminade Welcomes Cyclist Nicole Frain

 Nicole: “Sometimes training in the arvo like I do is really hard work.
 A rainy or colder day can make it really unappealing to get on your bike.
 But to overcome it really, I just have to get it started then I’m alright.
 It makes these sessions even more satisfying when done knowing I didn’t want to do it.”

-Nicole and Staminade
+Cycling and Staminade

 What’s your favourite flavour of Staminade?

 Staminade’s tagline is ‘First Aid for Thirst’.
 What does this mean to you?

 Nicole: “It means how important hydration is.
 Performance is strongly linked to hydration levels and thirst is an indication of dehydration.
 To me it means making sure this doesn’t happen.”